cellplatform/platform-0.2.0/README.md

 These commands constitute the primary CI (continuous integration) pipeline.
 See [github action](https://github.com/cellplatform/platform-0.2.0/actions/workflows/node.esm.yml)
-which protects the `main` branch when merging in pull-requests (PRs).
+which protects the `main` branch when merging in PRs (pull-requests).
 A security audit on the up-stream dependencies is performed on each CI cycle.